svendhoest/web-dev-workshop/README.md

 * Each teaser should consist of an image, a title, a short description and a link to a detail page (you don't have to implement a detail page!).
 * The blog hompage needs a catchy headline.
 * Add a navigation with navigation items that lead to other fictitious sections of the blog (don't build those pages).
-* The blog homepage should have a footer that holds meta information for the blog
+* The blog homepage should have a footer that holds meta information for the blog.

 For sample images you can use a service like placeholder.com: